cracked-machine/stm32_openstlinux/readme.md

 The layers directory contains the meta layers required for a `kirkstone` build.
 Commit versions are dictated by `ST`.
 See [oe_manifest](https://github.com/STMicroelectronics/oe-manifest/blob/openstlinux-5.15-yocto-kirkstone-mp1-v22.11.23/default.xml) for exact revisions.

 Note, due to the _unique_ way in which `ST` have structured their layers, their setup script will fail if [bitbake](https://github.com/openembedded/bitbake) is not nested within [openembedded-core](https://github.com/openembedded/openembedded-core).
-This is nuts because if you want to use submodules (and you should) it means you have to fork [openembedded-core](https://github.com/openembedded/openembedded-core) so that you can push a permanent branch that nests [bitbake](https://github.com/openembedded/bitbake).
+This is nuts because the `bitbake` repo is not usually nested within `openembedded-core`.
+So if you want to use submodules (and you should) it means you have to fork [openembedded-core](https://github.com/openembedded/openembedded-core) so that you can push a permanent branch that nests [bitbake](https://github.com/openembedded/bitbake).
 You also have to remove `bitbake` from the [.gitignore](layers/openembedded-core/.gitignore) file to add the bitbake submodule.
 __There is no reason I can see why `ST` couldn't have put these two repos side-by-side!__

-The forked repo with [special]() branch can be found [here](https://github.com/cracked-machine/openembedded-core)
+The forked repo with special branch can be found [here](https://github.com/cracked-machine/openembedded-core/tree/2022-04.4_openstlinux-5.15-yocto-kirkstone-mp1-v22.11.23)

 ### Environment